Amsterdam/signals-frontend/docs/adr/0014-naming-conventions-&-folder-structure.md

 - Keep it simple, reduce nesting
 - The aim is to create consitency at all levels in the application

+#### Folder structure principles
 - A `src/pages` folder will hold 'root' components and reflect the navigation structure (menu, routes) of the app
 - Generic/shared components, hooks, interfaces, services, in their respective folders in `src`.
-- Tests will be placed in a **tests** folder at the same level as the file under test.
+- Tests will be placed in a file next to the file under test with name.test.tsx
 - Components needed only by one 'root' component go into that root component's folder in a separate folder with the name of the component, no extra nesting.
 - Components needed by more than one 'root' component go into `src/components`

+#### Naming principles
+- Data-testids are written in `kebak-case`.
-- Component folders will be written in `PascalCase`, non component folders will be written in `kebab-case`.
+- Names of component folders will be written in `PascalCase`, non component folders will be written in `kebab-case`.
 This includes 'pages', 'services', etc.
 - The nested components will prevent as much as possible prefixing with the parent component name.
   A child component of `IncidentSplit` will be `IncidentSplit/ChangeValue` and **not** `IncidentSplitChangeValue`
 - Components that have more than one file (containers) will keep the convention that the additional files (like context, reducer, actions, constants, styles, ...) will **not be prefixed** with the component name:

 ### Example of a `container` component

 ```
 ...
 IncidentDetail
-  __tests__
-    actions.test.ts
-    IncidentDetail.test.tsx
-    reducer.test.ts
   AddNote
   ChangeValue
   DetailHeader
   constants.ts
   context.ts
   actions.ts
+  actions.test.ts
   IncidentDetail.tsx
+  IncidentDetail.test.tsx
   index.tsx
   reducer.ts
+  reducer.test.ts
 ```

 ### Example main tree